kr-colab/disperseNN/README.md

 ### 2. training

-  Command line flag:  --train
+  Command line flag:  `--train`

   Input types:
   * tree sequences
   * pre-processed numpy arrays

-Within each mode- prediction or training- you may specify different types of input data, each requiring its own set of additional command line parameters; details below.
+Within each mode- `predict` or `train`- you may specify different types of input data, each requiring its own set of additional command line parameters; details below.

 ## Brief instructions with example commands